Last Updated: August 27, 2020

 In patients with severe COVID-19 who required oxygen support, the use of dexamethasone 6 mg daily for up to 10 days reduced mortality at 28 days in a preliminary analysis.
 The benefit of dexamethasone was most apparent in hospitalized patients who were mechanically ventilated.
-There was no observed benefit of dexamethasone in those not requiring oxygen support.
+There was no observed benefit of dexamethasone in patients who did not require oxygen support.
 Further clarity on the mortality benefit of dexamethasone by baseline levels of oxygenation, age, sex, comorbidities, and/or duration of symptoms would better inform application of these findings.
-More details regarding safety of dexamethasone and longer follow-up would assist in interpretation of this study.
+More details regarding the safety of dexamethasone and longer follow-up would assist in interpretation of this study.

-Smaller retrospective cohort and case series studies have yielded conflicting results on the efficacy of corticosteroids for the treatment of COVID-19.19 Several studies demonstrated clinical benefit with use of low-dose methylprednisolone early in infection, including more rapid resolution of hypoxia, less need for mechanical ventilation, fewer intensive care unit transfers, and shorter hospital stays.20 Additionally, other studies revealed a benefit in lower overall mortality in patients with moderate disease, severe disease, and ARDS,21-24 consistent with results from the RECOVERY study.
+Smaller retrospective cohort and case series studies have yielded conflicting results on the efficacy of corticosteroids for the treatment of COVID-19.23 Several studies demonstrated the clinical benefit of using low-dose methylprednisolone early in the course of infection, including more rapid resolution of hypoxia, less need for mechanical ventilation, fewer intensive care unit transfers, and shorter hospital stays.24 Additionally, other studies suggest a benefit of corticosteroids in lowering overall mortality in patients with moderate disease, severe disease, and ARDS,25-29 which is consistent with results from the RECOVERY study.

-Conversely, results reported for other studies, including a meta-analysis of 15 studies (which included studies for treatment of COVID-19, SARS, or MERS)25 and a retrospective review of critically ill patients with COVID-19, suggest an increased risk of multi-organ dysfunction and no benefit in (and potentially an increased risk of) mortality with use of corticosteroids.26
+Conversely, results reported for other studies, including a meta-analysis of 15 studies in patients with coronavirus infections (e.g., COVID-19, SARS, MERS)30 and a retrospective review of critically ill patients with COVID-19, suggest an increased risk of multiorgan dysfunction and no mortality benefit (and potentially an increased risk of death) with use of corticosteroids.31

-These study results should be interpreted with caution as the studies are retrospective in nature and have methodological problems.
+These study results should be interpreted with caution, as the studies are retrospective and have methodological problems.